A Simple Guide to Hip Dysplasia in Dogs

-- Nutritional factors - puppies fed a diet with too little calcium or other minerals may have a detrimental effect on the development of the hip joint.
+- Nutritional factors: Feeding puppies a diet with too little calcium or other minerals may have a detrimental effect on the development of the hip joint.

 - Pelvic-muscle mass

-- Over exercise - dogs that were over-exercised as puppies may have an increased risk, especially if already predispositioned
+- Over-exercise: Dogs that were over-exercised as puppies may have an increased risk, especially if already predisposed.

 There is no connection in gender, but larger dog breeds are more likely to have a genetic predisposition for hip dysplasia.
 Common large and giant breeds that are affected include Great Danes, Saint Bernards, Labrador Retrievers and German Shepherds.

-The signs of hip dysplasia are similiar to arthritis.
-You may notice a puppy may show pain and discomfort during and after exercise or play, and it may worsen until normal activities are painful.
-In adult dogs, the signs can be similar to arthritis with stiffness, pain and an altered gait.
+The signs of hip dysplasia are similar to arthritis.
+Puppies may show pain and discomfort during and after exercise or play, and it may worsen until normal activities are painful.
+In adult dogs, the signs can include stiffness, pain and an altered gait.

 Depending on the severity, the symptoms may vary.